Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Hadron contributions and duality intervals

 The case of the singlet current differs from the isovector and octet currents due to a new type of diagrams involving virtual gluons.
 In order to single out electromagnetic contribution, we split the spectral density into two parts,

-The second part $A_{QCD}^{(0)}$ is the contribution of diagrams (Fig.\ref{fig:6}) with virtual gluons coupled to two photons through non-perturbative strong interactions (see also \cite{Khlebtsov:2018roy}).
-The first part $A_{QED}^{(0)}$ represents the contribution of QED diagrams, whose lowest one-loop part (Fig. \ref{fig:5}) is given by a similar expression to eq. (\ref{a3}) with an appropriate charge factor $C^{(0)}$.
+The second part $A_{QCD}^{(0)}$ is the contribution of diagrams (Fig.~\ref{fig:6}) with virtual gluons coupled to two photons through nonperturbative strong interactions (see also \cite{Khlebtsov:2018roy}).
+The first part $A_{QED}^{(0)}$ represents the contribution of QED diagrams, whose lowest one-loop part (Fig. \ref{fig:5}) is given by a similar expression to Eq. (\ref{a3}) with an appropriate charge factor $C^{(0)}$.
 Making use of it, we can rewrite the ASR \eqref{asr0res} as

-The first and the last three terms in eq. (\ref{qedplusqcd}) represent the electromagnetic and the gluon anomaly contributions to the ASR respectively.
-It is convenient to introduce a function that represents the ratio of contributions of gluon and electromagnetic anomalies:
+The first and the last three terms in Eq. (\ref{qedplusqcd}) represent the electromagnetic and the strong anomaly contributions to the ASR respectively.
+It is convenient to introduce a function that represents the ratio of contributions of strong and electromagnetic anomalies:

-As the integral of $A_{QCD}$ is suppressed as $\alpha^2_s$ at $s_0 \geq 1.0$ GeV$^2$, the function $B(s_0, Q^2)$ is predominantly determined by the first two terms.
-It reflects the properties of the non-perturbative matrix element $\langle 0 |G\tilde{G}|\gamma\gamma^* \rangle$. \footnote{ Let us note, that in our approach, based on quark-hadron duality, the EM anomaly contribution is parametrically dependent on the value of $s_0$ and so the function $B(Q^2,s_0)$ has also dependence on $s_0$.} Therefore, study of the function $B(s_0, Q^2)$ gives us access to the non-Abelian anomaly contribution to the processes $P\to \gamma^*\gamma$ at various photon virtualities, which is the main goal of the present paper.
+As the integral of $A_{QCD}$ is suppressed as $\alpha^2_s$ at $s_0 \geq 1.0$ GeV$^2$, the function $B(Q^2,s_0)$ is predominantly determined by the first two terms.
+It reflects the properties of the nonperturbative matrix element $\langle 0 |G\tilde{G}|\gamma\gamma^* \rangle$. \footnote{ Let us note, that in our approach, based on quark-hadron duality, the EM anomaly contribution is parametrically dependent on the value of $s_0$ and so the function $B(Q^2,s_0)$ has also dependence on $s_0$.} Therefore, the study of the function $B(Q^2,s_0)$ gives us access to the non-Abelian anomaly contribution to the processes $P\to \gamma^*\gamma$ at various photon virtualities, which is the main goal of the present paper.

-As $B(s_0, Q^2)$ cannot be calculated perturbatively, we will extract it from the experimental data.
-This resembles the extraction of non-perturbative ingredients, like (transverse momentum dependent) parton-distribution functions in QCD and (non-local) vacuum condensates from data or lattice simulations \cite{Kotov:2019dby}.
+As $B(Q^2,s_0)$ cannot be calculated perturbatively, we will extract it from the experimental data.
+This resembles the extraction of nonperturbative ingredients, like (transverse momentum dependent) parton-distribution functions in QCD and (nonlocal) vacuum condensates from data or lattice simulations \cite{Kotov:2019dby}.
 In a sense, we are going to solve the inverse problem.